BabelfishNL/PeglingJS/README.md

 Creating PEG grammars is outside the scope of this document.

-In this section we describe how to create a JSON parser which, given a JSON text, will produce the Javascript object described in that text.
-The file `test2.js` contains the result of this process.
+In this section we describe how to create a JSON parser which, given a JSON text, will produce the Javascript object described in that text (that is, this implementation is a parser/interpreter).
+This is contained in the file `test2.js`.
 The JSON PEG without code is

 ```text
 	element <- wh value wh